vaclavsvejcar/svejcar-dev/content/drafts/3000-01-02-my-vscode-setup-for-haskell.md

 }
 </style>

 When I started to learn [Haskell][web:haskell], I hoped that I'll be able to get similar _IDE_ experience as I have with [Scala][web:scala] and [IntelliJ Idea][web:idea].
 Unfortunately the opposite was true.
 There are some _Haskell_ plugins for _Idea_, but none of them worked for me (mostly due to crashes or hangs) and they seem to be pretty immature as well.
-But I found pretty good feedback on using _VSCode_ for _Haskell_ development, so I tried it and with help of few _plugins_, you get pretty decent _IDE-like_ experience with syntax highlighting, error reporting and code completion.
-In this blogpost, I'll present my _VSCode_ setup I use for (almost) everyday _Haskell_ developing.
+But I found pretty good feedback on using _VSCode_ for _Haskell_ development, so I tried it and with help of few _extensions_, you get pretty decent _IDE-like_ experience with syntax highlighting, error reporting and code completion.
+In this blogpost, I'll present my _VSCode_ setup I use for (almost) everyday _Haskell_ development.

 <!-- MORE -->